 The scroll map is an essential tool for:

-Product managers, responsible for improvements and growth of a website or a startup, can evaluate behavioral factors and work effectiveness of the website by means of the Plerdy scroll map.
+Product managers, responsible for improvements and growth of a startup, can evaluate behavioral factors and work effectiveness by means of the Plerdy scroll map.

 For SEO-specialists, the scroll map allows to additionally evaluate pages with texts.
 In particular, based on the statistics they can check effectiveness of new subheaders (H2, H3) and calls to actions.
 The result of such improvements is a bounce rate decrease.